 The local multiplayer allows you to play with a friend against AI controlled bots.
 The target audience may be the reason why Now Production didn’t include online multiplayer, but there are multiple game modes to choose from, each one essentially plays out as a Deathmatch.
 Besides fighting your friends with your favorite Autobot or Decepticon, you will often be fighting with the camera.
 It feels like the camera won’t move behind you unless you move it yourself or if you stand still.
 In the middle of fights as you are mashing attack buttons the camera won’t move around for you to get the best view of the action.
 Get forced into a corner of a map and you might as well just drop your controller and walk away.

-Fans of the Transformers Prime cartoon will enjoy their time with the game, but the lack of content and repetitive gameplay will be a turnoff for those looking for a brawler game on the Wii U.Note: The Transformers Prime: The Game review was written based on the Wii U version of the game provided by the publisher.
+Fans of the Transformers Prime cartoon will enjoy their time with the game, but the lack of content and repetitive gameplay will be a turnoff for those looking for a brawler game on the Wii U.Note: Transformers Prime: The Game was reviewed on Wii U. A physical copy of the game provided by the publisher.